microsoft/onnxruntime-training-examples/on_device_training/web/README.md

 		"moduleResolution": "bundler",
 ```

+## Demo components overview
+This section will go over how different components of the demo work together.

+This TypeScript demo uses React for its UI, webpack as its bundler, and npm as its package manager.
+The gh-pages npm package is used to deploy.
+ORT web for training can be used in both TypeScript and JavaScript projects and can be imported with either a bundler or a script tag.

+The [`webpack.config.js`](./web-bundler/webpack.config.js) file contains bundler configuration information.
+The webpack bundler will transcompile the files from the [`./src`](./web-bundler/src) directory to a single JavaScript file which will automatically be placed in the [`./public`](./web-bundler/public) directory.

+The [`./public`](./web-bundler/public) directory contains the files that will be mounted or served in the browser, which is why we copy the data files and the generated training artifacts to the public folder.
+A skeleton [`index.html`](./web-bundler/public/index.html) file is required for React projects, which is located in the `./public` directory.
+For this project, we use an HtmlWebpackPlugin to generate an index.html that correctly imports the generated JavaScript bundle. [`./src/index.tsx`](./web-bundler/src/index.tsx) mounts a React component onto the index root, and [`./src/App.tsx`](./web-bundler/src/App.tsx) contains the code for that React component.
+Thus, [`./src/App.tsx`](./web-bundler/src/App.tsx) contains the code for creating a TrainingSession, the training loop, and the testing loop, as well as the interface for users.

+The ORT web package for training is an npm package, but can be used with a wide array of web frameworks.
+If using a bundler, ensure that there is a way for the WASM binaries to be mounted or served in the browser.
+Refer to [`webpack.config.json`](./web-bundler/webpack.config.js) for how this demo uses the CopyPlugin to load the WASM binaries.

 ## Demo troubleshooting
 If you run into the following errors: `Cannot read properties of undefined (reading 'data')` or `Cannot read properties of undefined (reading 'dims')`, then use Netron to open `training_model.onnx`, double-check the name of the loss output node, and edit [`App.tsx`  line 14](web-bundler/src/App.tsx#L14) to reflect the correct loss output node name.